Open-Scholarship-Strategy/site/index.md

 * Encourage research funders to diversify the portfolio of what is considered as a research output for assessment purposes.

-    * Wider adoption of preprint and Open Access policies similar to those at the NIH (USA) and Wellcome Trust (UK).
+    * Encourage a wider adoption of preprint and Open Access policies similar to those at the [NIH (USA)](https://publicaccess.nih.gov/policy.htm) and [Wellcome Trust (UK)](https://wellcome.ac.uk/funding/guidance/open-access-policy).

 * Encourage research funders to develop calls to support evidence- and theory-based interventions to promote Open Scholarship.

     * Fund determinant studies that use behavior change theory to map the determinants of engaging in different Open Scholarship practices (e.g., why do some researchers routinely publish preprints while others do not?
 Are the arguments produced by researchers opposed to data sharing indeed the reasons why those who do not share data, do not?)

     * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

 * A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.